-(UIL approved - April 21, 2015)
+(UIL approved - April 5, 2016)

 Eligibility applies to all students participating in Academics, Athletics, Fine Arts, Career and Technology, or any other school-related extracurricular activity.
 Academic eligibility is a Texas state law (Texas Education Code 33.081) and does not apply only to UIL events.
 All sponsors of these activities are required to adhere to all eligibility rules as outlined in the TEA/UIL Side by Side document.
 GRADES MUST BE CHECKED FOR ALL STUDENTS AT THE END OF THE FIRST SIX WEEKS OF THE SCHOOL YEAR.

 THIS IS AN OFFICIAL GRADE CHECK ESTABLISHED BY TEA AND WILL DETERMINE A STUDENT'S ELIGIBILITY FOR EXTRACURRICULAR ACTIVITIES.

-- Grading periods for eligibility are seven (7) calendar days after the evaluation, with the exception of holidays - Eligibility is determined from six weeks grades and three week grade checks, not semester - Students may only lose eligibility at the six weeks grading report - Students can regain eligibility at the three weeks progress reports and at the six weeks grading report - All students are eligible during the Thanksgiving, Christmas/Winter and Spring Break holidays - Following the Thanksgiving, Christmas/Winter, and Spring Break holidays, ineligible students return to being ineligible until the next grade check and grace period. - All students are eligible through the summer.
+- Grading periods for eligibility are seven (7) calendar days after the evaluation, with the exception of holidays - Eligibility is determined from six weeks grades and three week grade checks, not semester - Students may only lose eligibility at the six weeks grading report - Students can regain eligibility at the three weeks progress reports and at the six weeks grading report - All students are academically eligible during the Thanksgiving, Christmas/Winter and Spring Break holidays - Following the Thanksgiving, Christmas/Winter, and Spring Break holidays, ineligible students return to being ineligible until the next grade check and grace period. - All students are eligible through the summer.

+Sept.
+30 -- end of 1st 6 weeks - check grades for all students Oct.
+7 -- ineligibility begins at the end of the school day

 Oct.
-2 Oct.
-9 end of 1 st 6 weeks - check grades for all students ineligibility begins at the end of the school day Oct.
-23 Oct.
-30 three week grade check for ineligible students eligibility may be regained at the end of the school day Nov.
-6 Nov.
-13 end of $2^{\rm nd}$ six weeks - check grades for all students eligibility/ineligibility begins at the end of the school day Dec.
-4 Dec.
-11 three week grade check for ineligible students eligibility may be regained at the end of the school day Dec.
-18 Jan.
-13 end of $3^{\rm rd}$ six weeks - check grades for $\underline{\it all}$ students eligibility/ineligibility begins at the end of the school day Jan.
-25 Feb.
-1 three week grade check for ineligible students eligibility may be regained at the end of the school day Feb.
-19 Feb.
-26 end of 4^{th} six weeks - check grade for $\underline{\textit{all}}$ students eligibility/ineligibility begins at the end of the school day March 11 March 28 three week grade check for ineligible students eligibility may be regained at the end of the school day April 15 April 22 end of 5 th six weeks - check grades for all students eligibility/ineligibility begins at the end of the school day May 6 May 13 three week grade check for ineligible students eligibility may be regained at the end of the school day
+24 Oct.
+31 three week grade check for ineligible students eligibility may be regained at the end of the school day Nov.
+4 Nov.
+11 end of 2 nd six weeks - check grades for all students eligibility/ineligibility begins at the end of the school day Dec.
+2 Dec.
+9 three week grade check for ineligible students eligibility may be regained at the end of the school day Dec.
+16 Jan.
+11 end of $3^{\rm rd}$ six weeks - check grades for all students eligibility/ineligibility begins at the end of the school day Jan.
+23 Jan.
+30 three week grade check for ineligible students eligibility may be regained at the end of the school day Feb.
+16 Feb.
+23 end of 4^{th} six weeks - check grade for $\underline{\textit{all}}$ students eligibility/ineligibility begins at the end of the school day March 10 March 27 three week grade check for ineligible students eligibility may be regained at the end of the school day April 13 April 20 end of 5^{th} six weeks - check grades for all students eligibility/ineligibility begins at the end of the school day May 5 May 12 three week grade check for ineligible students eligibility may be regained at the end of the school day